bahrus/custom-enhancements/README.md

 });
 ```

 A function prototype can still be used.
-The word "spawn" as opposed to "do" indicates to use "new ..." before "invoking" the class constructor or function signature, and also to hold on to a weak reference keyed off the passed in enhancement info object (more on that later).
+The word "spawn" as opposed to "do" indicates a number of significant differences in behavior:

+1. Spawn will use "new ..." before "invoking" the class constructor or function signature
+2. Unlike "do", "spawn" will cause a weak reference keyed off the passed in enhancement info object (more on that later), in order to provide a way for other parties to gain access to the.

+The do function only gets called the first time all the criteria contained in mountInfo is met.

 ## How do I, or my users, access my class instance, and/or public properties / methods therein?